jvoisin/snuffleupagus/doc/source/features.rst

 are optional, but you don't have to use them in your code to benefit from them, since every internal function from php has them.

-This option provide a switch to globally activate this strict mode, helping to uncover vulnerabilities like the classical `strcmp bypass <https://danuxx.blogspot.fr/2013/03/unauthorized-access-bypassing-php-strcmp.html>`_ and various other types mismatch.
+This option provides a switch to globally activate this strict mode, helping to uncover vulnerabilities like the classical `strcmp bypass <https://danuxx.blogspot.fr/2013/03/unauthorized-access-bypassing-php-strcmp.html>`_ and various other types mismatch.